Heavy rains in Cuba leave 3 dead, 1 missing

 CONCACAF Nations League results

-/in News/by CNPTVMEXICO CITY, June 3 (Xinhua) — Following are the results of the latest matches in the North, Central America and Caribbean Football Confederation’s (CONCACAF) Nations League (home teams listed first):
+MEXICO CITY, June 3 (Xinhua) — Following are the results of the latest matches in the North, Central America and Caribbean Football Confederation’s (CONCACAF) Nations League (home teams listed first):

 Friday, June 3